Site investigation

 - More information is available on the Aeria Management Group website.

-- The PFAS Airport Investigation Program will consider previous assessments undertaken at the airport and may conduct a Human Health and Ecological Risk Assessment informed by new evidence or identified risks.
+- The PFAS Airports Investigation Program will consider previous assessments undertaken at the airport and may conduct a Human Health and Ecological Risk Assessment informed by new evidence or identified risks.

 Where is the investigation up to?

-- The Camden Airport investigation will include a Preliminary Site Investigation (PSI), Sampling Analysis and Quality Plan (SAQP) and Detailed Site Investigation (DSI).
+- The Camden Airport investigation includes a Preliminary Site Investigation (PSI), Sampling Analysis and Quality Plan (SAQP) and Detailed Site Investigation (DSI).

 - The investigation's focus will be sampling and analysis on airport land to determine the nature and extent of PFAS in various media including soil and groundwater.
 This will include assessment of potential migration pathways between the airport and surrounding potential receptors.